almodovarj2/almodovarj2/README.md

 # Hey, I’m Josh.

-I’m a data analyst focused on SQL, Python, automation, and practical systems that make messy work easier.
+I’m a data analyst focused on SQL, Python, automation, and system design.

 This is where I share projects, experiments, and tools I’m building as I sharpen my technical craft.